 This morning, Gandalf (aka, my gentleman caller) and I were out on a mission, braving the Saint Paul rain to take photos of my favorite building, the now abandoned, Pioneer Building, which used to house the Pioneer Press.

-built in 1889 it was the first 12-story skyscraper in St. Paul!
+Pioneer building: built in 1889 it was the first 12-story skyscraper in St. Paul! |

-a toasty little skyway in the corner (we LOVE skyways!).
+Front entrance of building with a glimpse of a toasty little skyway in the corner (we LOVE skyways!). |

-This is a blurry view of our apt in Saint Paul taken before our mission.
+This isn't the building, but I love rain on windows.
+This is a blurry view of our apt in Saint Paul taken before our mission. |

 Thursday, March 17, 2011